 It is difficult to monitor the illegal trade of orchids because some orchids look very similar to non-protected plants.
-So sometimes it is difficult to tell if the imported species is an orchid or not.
+Because they look very similar it can be difficult to know if the imported species is an orchid or not.
 To improve identification, software that can identify orchids from pictures of tubers, leaves or flowers can be useful.

 Study group